novoalab/codonAutocorrelation/README.md

 # codonAutocorrelation
-Compute codon autocorrelation
+From fasta, compute codon autocorrelation (aka codon covariation, codon reuse) relative to

 ## What is included
-- Sets of scripts to analyze codon autocorrelation in fasta sequences
+- Sets of scripts to analyze codon autocorrelation in fasta sequences (please note, current implementation is limited to computing codon covariation ONLY within synonymous codons)
 - Outputs 3 types of measurements: number of standard deviations from expected, effect vector and  relative synonymous codon pair usage (RSCPU)

 ## Quick start